RosbettyGomez/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React JS is a User Interface Componenet Library.
-It's a library built in Javascript to build out user interfaces.
+It's a library built in Javascript that is used to build out large web applications.
 If a page has data that changes at high rates over time, then there is a requirement for DOM updates to be very fast.
 React solves this problem, without even needing the page to reload.

 - [ ] What does it mean to _think_ in react?

+To _think_ in react means having the ability to recognize the tree of components when looking at a webpage.

 - [ ] Describe state.

+State is data displayed to the screen for users.

 - [ ] Describe props.

+Props are considered helper objects.
+They store information to be passed onto other components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside the scope of the function being executed.

 ## Project Set Up